BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/03_5_Understanding_the_Descriptor.md

 ## Import a Desciptor

-But, the really important thing about a descriptor is that you can take it to another machine and import it.
+But, the really important thing about a descriptor is that you can take it to another (remote) machine and import it.
 This is done with the `importmulti` RPC using the `desc` option:
 ```
 remote$ bitcoin-cli importmulti '[{"desc": "pkh([d6043800/0'"'"'/0'"'"'/18'"'"']03efdee34c0009fd175f3b20b5e5a5517fd5d16746f2e635b44617adafeaebc388)#4ahsl9pk", "timestamp": "now", "watchonly": true}]'
 [